Everytime We Touch (album)

-Everytime We Touch is the first album by German Eurodance trio Cascada (consisting of DJ Manian, Natalie Horler and Yanou).
-It was released on 21 February 2006.
-Recording sessions for the album took place from 2004 to 2006, most of which was recorded after the third single from the album "Everytime We Touch" rose to popularity.
+Everytime We Touch is the debut studio album by German Eurodance trio Cascada (consisting of DJ Manian, Natalie Horler and Yanou).
+It was released on 5 March 2006.
+Recording sessions for the album took place from Autumn 2004 through January 2006, most of which was recorded after the third single from the album "Everytime We Touch" rose to popularity; the final recording session was completed in three weeks.
 The entire album was produced by Yanou and DJ Manian, containing heavily of up-tempo Eurodance tracks, many of which are covers of hit songs from the 1980s and 1990s of the synthpop, Eurodance, and rock genres.
 Musically, the album is composed of dance tracks with thick Euro synths, trance beats that clock in at over 140 beats per minute and Europop lyrics.
 Lyrically, the album is composed of songs about love and dance floor euphoria.

 Critical reception of the album has been mixed, with many critics disliking the repetitive beats and what they saw as filler.
 Most critics did admire, however, its chart success for a dance album in the tough US music market.
 The album has sold about 2 million copies worldwide.
 There was a total of seven singles released from the album.
 "Miracle" and "Everytime We Touch" were released in America and were the only singles that received gold and platinum certifications.
 Along with "Truly, Madly, Deeply", these singles attained notable chart success internationally, peaking in the top ten in countries like the United Kingdom, Ireland and Sweden.
-"A Neverending Dream" and "How Do You Do!" achieved minor chart success in Ireland, the United Kingdom and Austria respectively.
+"A Neverending Dream", Bad Boy and "How Do You Do!" achieved minor chart success in Ireland, the United Kingdom and Austria respectively.

+Release

+The song "One More Night" was first released as part of an EP in 2004, alongside "Love Again" (originally released by Ziria under the title "This Summer") and "Ready for Love", and in 2007 released as a maxi-single in Canada only.
+The 3-track e-Single features 2 remixes by Wild Ace and the original album version.
+The "Wild Ace Club Mix" is also found on a mixed-compilation CD called "HitMix 2007" sponsored by a Toronto (Canada) radio station called Z103.5 and mixed by DJ Danny D. As with most electronic music, there are many remixes.
+Due to the remix package leaking online, many unofficial mixes were made in addition to the official mixes.
+Finally, all the official mixes can be found on promo-series CDs worldwide.

+On 7 November 2012, Cascada's official YouTube page uploaded an unplugged version of "Ready for Love", similarly to Cascada's previous 'Candlelight' Remixes.